laher/gophertron/README.md

 This package is just the code for a short talk on Go's coverage testing & the [httptest](http://golang.org/pkg/net/http/httptest/) package.
 I'll probably keep adding features for future discussions.

 Gophertron is a JSON API for spawning, mutating, zapping & kapowing gophers.
-The app depends on [martini](http://martini.codegangsta.io/) and [mgo](http://labix.org/mgo), and assumes a local Mongodb installation for running the server (but not for testing).
+The app depends on [go-restful](https://github.com/emicklei/go-restful) and [mgo](http://labix.org/mgo), and assumes a local Mongodb installation for running the server (but not for testing).

 ### Installation

-Pre-requisite: install Go.
-Make sure your GOPATH is set.
+*Pre-requisite: install Go.
+Make sure your GOPATH is set.*

 Now install gophertron: